lbacigal/startup/notes.md

 * I'd like community posts to be able to be shared online, whether it's a link, or a download button, or an embed button, etc
 * I ssh'd using "ssh -i ../CS260.pem ubuntu@54.158.188.159" to make sure it went through
 * I also deployed it with "./deployFiles.sh -k ../CS260.pem -h memefryer.click -s startup"
-* I was really confused initally because when I went to 'memefryer.click' it was still showing the CS260 default page.
+* I was really confused initially because when I went to 'memefryer.click' it was still showing the CS260 default page.
 But then I remembered I need to put it as 'startup.memefryer.click' for it to show the new stuff.
 I'd like to get rid of the CS260 & the Simon stuff later.
 * I'm gonna need this for later https://github.com/public-apis/public-apis

 # 2/7/24 -- CSS Flex